 - Leisure time

 - Craft time

 - Puzzles, cards, and board games

 Continuing Care and Levels of Care

-When you come to us, you’ll go through a series of evaluations to allow us to determine how best to approach your care.
+When you come to our meth addiction treatment center, you’ll go through a series of evaluations to allow us to determine how best to approach your care.
 We offer a spectrum of care across the lifespan designed to meet the needs of everyone who comes to us.
-Highland Ridge offers both intensive outpatient programs (PHP and IOP) and an inpatient program for children, teens, adults, and older adults.
+Highland Ridge Hospital offers both intensive outpatient programs (PHP and IOP) and an inpatient program for children, teens, adults, and older adults.

-As the time for discharge approaches, you’ll work closely with our discharge coordinator to determine the next best steps for your recovery.
+As the time for discharge from our meth addiction treatment center approaches, you’ll work closely with our discharge coordinator to determine the next best steps for your recovery.
 Some people transition from our inpatient rehab program to one of our intensive outpatient programs, which allow you to focus on your recovery during the day while returning home in the evenings.
-Others have made enough progress with us that they’re ready to discharge to home with referrals to community support groups like N.A. and traditional outpatient therapy.
+Others have made enough progress with us at our treatment center that they’re ready to discharge to home with referrals to community support groups like N.A. and traditional outpatient therapy.

 Serving The Greater Salt Lake City Area

-Our location in Midvale, Utah, allows residents of the greater SLC area to get help with meth addiction and related health issues.
-Call our counselors today for a confidential screening and take a step on the road to recovery.
+Our location in Midvale, Utah, allows residents of the greater Salt Lake City area to get help with meth addiction and related health issues.
+Call our counselors at Highland Ridge Hospital today for a confidential screening and take a step on the road to recovery.